 A disciple of Jesus Christ is one who chooses to abandon his or her own self-agenda for life, and commits to following Jesus in order to discover and experience God's purposes for his or her life.
 Becoming a disciple is not the same as "believing in Jesus".
 It is not the same as attending or joining a church.
-It is not the same as volunteering somewhere, or sending money to a religious organization.
-You could be doing all those things from a different motive than following Jesus.
+Volunteering somewhere, or sending money to some religious organization, is not the same as being a disciple.
+You could do all those things for a different reason than following Jesus.
 Following Jesus is about putting His will before your own.
 It is not about being religious; it is about being obedient.
 It is not just learning about Jesus; it is about becoming like Jesus.
 A disciple does not just play "head games".
 A disciple is not just an intellectual learner; he or she is an experiential learner.
 He is determined to live the life, not just think about it.
 A disciple puts truth into practice.
 A disciple attaches him or herself to a person.
 A disciple is an apprentice.
 Being an apprentice means that a disciple is attempting to learn skills from the Master.
 An effective disciple studies and observes his Master to learn how and why He did things.
 The Master teaches and demonstrates; the disciple experiments and practices to do as the Master does.
 The end result of a successful discipleship relationship is that the disciple will become like the Master (Lk.
 6:40).

 Discipleship begins with repentance and abandonment.
 Repentance simply means a "change of mind" or a "change of perception".
 It means that you recognize you have been wrong, or that your understanding is faulty.
 You cannot learn something new, if you think you know everything already.
 An effective disciple is teachable.
 There is a certain level of honesty, openness and humility required in order to be a good learner and apprentice.
 If you want to learn the Master's way, you have to be willing to abandon your way.
 Jesus said, "If anyone wishes to come after Me, he must deny himself, take up his cross daily, and follow Me" (Lk.
 9:23).
 You cannot be an effective disciple and continue to think and do things your way.
 You have to put aside your way to learn His way.
-This is not just a starting point, this is a lifelong rule of thumb.
+This is not just a starting point, it is a lifelong rule of thumb.
 We continually have to abandon selfishness, if we want to discover and implement Jesus' will, ways and methods.
-We have to put off the old man, before we can put on the new person.
+We must put off the old man, before we can put on the new person.
 We have to put aside the old practices, if we are going to put on new attitudes and behaviors.
 An effective disciple is willing to put aside or abandon anything that gets in the way of following Jesus (Phil.
 3:7-17).
 We must turn away from idols (anything that competes with God for our devotion) in order to serve the true and living God (I Thess.
 1:9).
-We must be willing to abandon lifestyle choices, our possessions, unhealthy or competing relationships, and self-comfort, if we want to follow Christ effectively.
-As I think over the past year, I can see that those who are choosing to do this are seeing significant growth.
+We must be willing to abandon lifestyle choices, possessions, unhealthy or competing relationships, and selfcomfort, if we want to follow Christ effectively.
+Those who are choosing to do this are seeing significant growth.
 Those who continue as they have, ...well, they continue as they have.
 There is little or no change in those who are not willing to give up these things.
 There is no room for growth, if you don't make room.